Failure to Launch Syndrome

 Let’s look at the elements of a successful young adulthood launch through the analogy of a rocket launch:

 Is there the fuel level (energy/desire) and motivation to launch?
 Is it slow-burning yet powerful enough for lift-off?
 It will take a lot of energy to launch and break the shackles of our fears and negative thinking.
 Questions to gauge the fuel level are: “Who am I doing this for, and do I believe this is going to make me happy?”

-All systems have to be in check—the young adult must figure out how to get along with peers and the degree of intimacy desired and that can be successfully enjoyed.
+All systems have to be in check—the young adult must figure out how to get along with peers, and the degree of intimacy desired and that can be successfully enjoyed.
 Thought patterns must be examined.
-Rather than comparing one’s self to idealized notions of others, he or she can be encouraged try hard to do their personal best to achieve a balanced life.
+Rather than comparing themselves to idealized notions of others, they can be encouraged to try hard to do their personal best to achieve a balanced life.